AsimAlobaidi/FramePack/README.md

 Requirements:

 * Nvidia GPU in RTX 30XX, 40XX, 50XX series that supports fp16 and bf16.
 The GTX 10XX/20XX are not tested.
+* More memory optimizations to support RTX 20XX Turin generation.
 * Linux or Windows operating system.
 * At least 6GB GPU memory.